andrew/ultimate-awesome/README.md

 - [awesome-dl4g](https://github.com/ML4GLand/awesome-dl4g) - (Soon to be) community-curated list of software packages and data resources for deep learning for genomics (DL4G).
 - [awesome-data-science-refs](https://github.com/mleng-shared/awesome-data-science-refs) - Data Science reference material .
 - [awesome-ml-python-packages](https://github.com/MNIKIEMA/awesome-ml-python-packages) - A list of some python packages that I am working with.
+- [awesome-tech-resources](https://github.com/Moha-01/awesome-tech-resources) - Curated list of my favorite tech products, insightful IT learning resources, and more.
+Open for contributions and perfect for those venturing into the tech world or seeking the next great tool for their toolbox.
+Let's explore the landscape of technology together!.
 - [awesome-security](https://github.com/mrbreaker/awesome-security) - A list of security-related links and tools that I find useful.
 - [awesome-gitea](https://github.com/mygit123hotmail/awesome-gitea) - A curated list of awesome projects related to Gitea.
 - [awesome-pwa](https://github.com/nabil6391/awesome-pwa) - Useful resources for creating Progressive Web Apps including Open source Pwas.